JuanPabloDiaz/SelfHosting-PiServer/README.md

 Self-hosting has been always something I would love to have and now it is posible with Docker on a Rpi.
 You can host multiple applications using docker containers.
 All files are served through NGINX, which runs in a wonderful docker container that is used as a reverse proxy with other private access services that are also runinng on the Raspberry: ( Nextcloud, Portainer, Homer, Pi-hole, qBittorrent, Jackett…).

 ## Getting Started
+for more logos and emojis, visit * [:link:](https://gist.github.com/rxaviers/7360908)

 ### Dependencies

 * Describe any prerequisites, libraries, OS version, etc., needed before installing program.
 * ex.
 Windows 10

+:warning:

 ### Installing